 Your doctor will

 ask you about your symptoms and do a physical exam.
-He or she may
+To rule out other health problems, he or she may

 It can sometimes be hard to diagnose

-whooping cough, because a person appears healthy between coughing episodes.
+whooping cough, because you may seem healthy between coughing episodes.

-Your doctor may take a sample of mucus from your nose or throat and have it tested for
+Your doctor may take a sample of mucus from your nose and have it tested for

 the bacteria that cause whooping cough.